Copplestone railway station: 1861 accident

-Description
+Facilities

-The station is on the northern edge of Copplestone. and has just one platform which is on the west side of the line.
-There is a modern waiting shelter.
-The former station master's house is fenced off from the platform and is in residential use.
-Additional housing has been built along the station approach road.
-The remains of the second platform can still be seen but there is no track on that side of the station.
+The station has a small car park and cycle storage, a shelter and a help point.
+As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Services

 All services at Copplestone are operated by Great Western Railway.
 There is generally one train per hour in each direction between and but a very small number of services continue to or from other routes in East Devon on weekdays.